 Arizona’s sixteen leading sports organizations formed AZSportsTogether in a collective effort to provide emergency relief funding.
 Each organization offered a unique, elite-level, “money can’t buy” experience and Arizona residents can purchase raffle tickets for an opportunity to win.
 Proceeds from raffle tickets sales will be donated to the AZ Coronavirus Relief Fund.

 The Arizona community can support small businesses by buying gift cards, merchandise or ordering takeout.
 Purchasing gift cards gives businesses immediate revenue and allows consumers to cash in later.
-Local First Arizona maintains a list of promotions and updates for local businesses.

 The Arizona Cardinals launched Cardinals Takeout, a network of independent, locally owned restaurants offering carry-out service.
 The interactive map provides Arizonans with a convenient list of local restaurants to patronize and support.
 The site also provides a way for the Red Sea to suggest restaurants to be included.